QuantumWarp/simple-file-tagger/README.md

 - Option for generating unique guid for initial filename
 - Add search/filtering of file explorer, especially to show untagged files
 - Easier to use date picker
+- Order files numerically (the same order as the windows default, Doc 2 should come before Doc 10)

 ### Code